Technica-Corporation/ipls_anomaly_detection/README.md

 ### Compile IPLS Java API

-This step will compile the IPLS Java API that was edited by Technica; it is from the Github Repository [IPLS-Java-API](https://github.com/ChristodoulosPappas/IPLS-Java-API) by ChristodoulosPappas.
-You may want to read the included presentation pdf to get a better understanding on how IPLS itself works.
+This step compiles the IPLS Java API that was edited by Technica; it is from the Github Repository [IPLS-Java-API](https://github.com/ChristodoulosPappas/IPLS-Java-API) by [ChristodoulosPappas](https://github.com/ChristodoulosPappas).
+You may want to read the presentation pdf included in that repository to get a better understanding on how IPLS itself works.

 The repository is included here as we have made a few changes: